 How our referral process works depends upon the referring lawyer.
 There are lawyers that send us cases in bulk that really do not care to be involved in the case.
 In these cases, we provide status reports of key developments but otherwise take the ball and run with it without a great deal of consultation.
 This is perfectly acceptable under the Maryland Rules.
 A division of fees between attorneys not in the same law firm can be made without consideration of how much work is being done as long as the fee arrangement is in writing, each lawyer assumes joint responsibility for the claim, and the client is fully on board.

 Other referring attorneys want to stay involved in the case.
 Often, they have some personal connection with the client and want to be a part of the process and want the client to feel like the lawyer has not abandoned them.
 We are sensitive to this.
 Usually, the referring lawyer comes out of it looking pretty good with the client.
 They are giving up some portion of their fee so that the client can get the best possible joint legal team without it costing them an extra penny.

-Lawyers often refer to fee splitting as referral fees.
+Lawyers often refer to fee-splitting as referral fees.
 I do not think referral fees is the right word.
 Referral fees sounds like you are getting a fee just for referring the case.
 Under Maryland Rule 1.5, you cannot get a fee just for referring someone a case.
-The referring lawyer is co-counsel and technically shares joint responsibility for the case, even if our firm is doing all of the work.
-This means you need to be confident that the law firm you are referring the case to is not going to commit legal malpractice and has adequate insurance coverage.
+The referring lawyer is co-counsel and technically shares joint responsibility for the case, even if our firm is doing all the work.
+This means you need to be confident that the law firm you are referring the case to will not commit legal malpractice and has adequate insurance coverage.